-Claire Barnes completed her Master’s degree in Clinical and Counselling Psychology at the University of Toronto and is currently in the final stages of her PhD at the same university.
-Her research focuses on the intersections of trauma and cultural diversity, and her doctoral dissertation explores how therapists take into account cultural diversity in their treatment of trauma.
+Claire Barnes completed her PhD in Clinical and Counselling Psychology at the University of Toronto.
+Her research focused on the intersections of trauma and cultural diversity, and her doctoral dissertation explored how therapists take into account cultural diversity in their treatment of trauma.

-Claire has previously trained at Ontario Shores Centre for Mental Health, Markham-Stouffville Hospital and the OISE Psychology Clinic, where she treated a wide range of clinical presentations and diagnoses including trauma, anxiety, depression, relationship issues, emotion regulation difficulties, and psychotic disorders.
+Claire completed her pre-doctoral residency at CBT Associates, focusing on the treatment of mood and anxiety disorders, as well as trauma.
+She has previously trained at Ontario Shores Centre for Mental Health, Markham-Stouffville Hospital and the OISE Psychology Clinic, where she worked with individuals presenting with anxiety, depression, relationship issues, emotion regulation difficulties, and psychotic disorders.
 She has a particular interest in treating trauma and the impact of trauma on people’s daily lives.
-She also has experience providing group therapy, and has extensive training in diagnostic and psychoeducational assessment.
+She also has experience providing group therapy and has extensive training in diagnostic and psychoeducational assessment.